Year of release: 2016

 As for the lyrics, there is almost nothing to improve here.
 Dark poetry of ДО СКОНУ was always beautiful.
 It's just great on this album.
 Dark rituals for the glory of ruthless nature, total death and destruction, boundless cosmic Darkness - this is genuine Black Metal.
 But I did not understand what caused the choice of the name of the album.
 How to put it more correctly ...
 I did not see Hell here.
 That is, the things there are described quite hellish, but no more than on other albums.

 The album was released in a hardback CD format with an impressive poster booklet inserted into the pocket.
 On one side of the booklet are texts, on the other - the full version of the cover picture.
 It all looks a little less delightful than in the above-mentioned photographs, but powerful.
 In addition, “Hell” favorably differs from the already familiar digibook and digipack formats.
-See more details in this video.
+See more details on a video.

 It remains to add that Varagian recently uploaded an alternative mix of the album to his Bandcamp.
 The fans of the modern Ukrainian scene will surely like it because of its power, heaviness and clarity.
 I must say that in some moments this mix is really better than the original, but it loses the poisonous atmosphere of ДО СКОНУ, and this is absolutely unacceptable.
 Compare: